-We made one call for mini-grant applications and awarded six mini-grants; four for individuals to attend conferences and training events (one registration paid in 2013 for a 2014 event; details will be reported next year) and two for hosting training events.
+We made one call for mini-grant applications and awarded 13 mini-grants; 11 for individuals to attend conferences and training events (one registration paid in 2013 for a 2014 event; details will be reported next year) and two for hosting training events.

 Mini-grants were awarded to host the following training events:

 - Women in Agriculture Conference: Growing Your Successful Farm Business (19 sites throughout WA) – February 23, 2013.
 The webinar and local workshops during the day focused on business strategies, financial risk and marketing.
 Local women producers and ag professionals discussed their successful practices and methods for limiting their farming risks, balancing work-life situations and financial management.

 - Small Ruminant Parasite Control Workshop (Ellensburg, WA) April 20, 2013.
 Topics included an overview of small ruminant parasites, new concepts in internal parasite control, conducting fecal egg counts, (FECs), and using the FAMACHA parasitism assessment tool.